OpenSecuritySummit/oss-website/content/sessions/2021/mini-summits/Apr/Governance/Graph-based-Risk-Framework.md

 ---
-title        : Graph based Risk Framework track        : type         : working-session topics       :
+title        : The RATs and CATs of Risk - Graph based Risk Framework track        : type         : working-session topics       :